-If the scale of those human figures was accurate then that is one humongous door.
+If the scale of those human figures was accurate then that is one humongous entrance.

 This is Zaha's Performing Arts Center, I really don't know what to think of this one!
 When I view it as a piece of form I just think of hideous!
 I like angles of it but I feel it's too out of place, too futuristic.